LeeVaughn/100-days-of-code/log.md

 **Thoughts:** I was hoping to finish the Bootstrap course today but I guess that will have to wait until tomorrow.

 **Link to work:** <a href="https://github.com/LeeVaughn/intermediate-algorithm-scripting-freecodecamp">Intermediate Algorithm Repo/a>

+### Day 81: February 20, 2018

+**Today's Progress**: Finished up the bootcamp course at Treehouse as well as another fCC algorithm.

+**Thoughts:** I was hoping to do multiple algorithms per day but they are very time consuming.

+**Link to work:** <a href="https://github.com/LeeVaughn/intermediate-algorithm-scripting-freecodecamp">Intermediate Algorithm Repo/a>